 Also, the top bed is usually the best idea.
 People will not be walking around next to you, throwing around their stuff when they change outfits or try to pack at night.

 8. Just ask someone to be quiet

 Ask them to carry on the conversation outside.
-Or just to be a bit more gentle tapping on his laptop.
-You paid as much like them to be there.
-And also, if she/he hates you for it, you will never see that person again… probably.
+Or to be a bit more gentle tapping on his laptop.
+You paid as much as them to be there.
+And also, if they hate you for it, you will never see that person again… probably.
 Usually, they will understand, so don’t worry too much about speaking up.
 Don’t shout it at them tho.

 Things not to do in a hostel (if you want to make friends as a solo traveler)

 Staying at a hostel is fantastic.
 You get to meet so many people, build new friendships, and go on adventures with them.
 There are a lot of things you can do in hostels.
 However, there are also a couple of things not to do in a hostel…

 Of course, you want to make friends and look friendly.
 But there are a couple of things you should do for your safety.